spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 _Neutral Halfling Bard_

 The Director’s confidence and charm mask a deep concern that the ratings are going to drop if he doesn’t keep raising the stakes.
-He played every card he had to abduct the characters from the past, and has pinned all his hopes on their performance in the Arena.
+He played every card he had to abduct the characters from the past and pinned all his hopes on their performance in the Arena.

-When they escaped the Arena, he wasn’t upset, because their actions on the station are driving ratings even higher than when they were fighting.
+When they escaped the Arena, he wasn’t upset, because their actions on the station were driving ratings even higher than when they were fighting.
 He’s started planning ways to complicate their lives, all in the name of entertainment.

 If the characters end up in front of him, he treats it like a negotiation in which he has the upper hand.
 He may even summon them if he thinks they might listen.
 It likely wouldn’t occur to him to be threatened by the characters, since he assumes that everyone operates like him, always shifting to gain an advantage.
 (Also, he is flanked at all times by two [**Security Guards**](../appendix-npcs/#security-guard).)